khalistan-constitution/constitution/README.md

+## The Khalistan Constitution Project
+An Open Source Project To Develop A Constitution For A Country Called Khalistan.

+***

 ## Introduction
 This is an open source project to develop a model constitution for a country to be called Khalistan.
 ## Contributing To The Constitution